Insights

 • What are the most popular landmarks to visit in Old Town?

-There’s so much to see and do in Old Town, but we’ve found that the most popular landmarks are San Diego Convention Center, Hotel Circle, and Gaslamp Quarter.
-You’ll want to stay in San Diego to visit San Diego Convention Center, San Diego to visit Hotel Circle, and San Diego to visit Gaslamp Quarter.
+There’s so much to see and do in Old Town, but we’ve found that the most popular landmarks are San Diego Convention Center, B Street Cruise Ship Terminal, and Mission Beach.
+You’ll want to stay in San Diego to visit San Diego Convention Center, San Diego to visit B Street Cruise Ship Terminal, and San Diego to visit Mission Beach.

 See more FAQs